 Action by action, day by day, group by group, Indivisibles are remaking our democracy.

-Indivisible is a movement of thousands of group leaders and more than a million members taking regular, iterative, and increasingly complex actions to resist the GOPs agenda, elect local champions, and fight for progressive policies.
+Indivisible is a movement of thousands of group leaders and more than a million members taking regular, iterative, and increasingly complex actions to elect local champions, and fight for progressive policies.

-Indivisible seeks an intern who can assist with researching issues that are moving on the Hill; drafting both public-facing and internal explainers and memos; scheduling meetings for senior Policy team staff with partners; and helping connect our advocacy with upcoming 2020 research and planning.
+Indivisible seeks an intern who can assist with researching key 2020 issues; drafting both public-facing and internal explainers and memos; scheduling meetings for senior political team staff with partners; and candidate vetting.

 2018 Intern Reflection: